rkotov93/hurray/Readme.md

 # Hurray
-Gem extension for ActiveRecord for working with database arrays fields.
+ActiveRecord extension for working with database arrays fields.

 ordered_with
 --